StoneCypher/todo_redux_to_not/walkthrough.md

 `Redux` wants a control to govern the data going into the other control from the store, which is bound and `connect`ed to the `Redux` store.

 ### The Redux Way
 So, the `Redux` system uses a control called `VisibleTodoList` to implement a `Redux` filter over `TodoList`, to remove the things that should not fix the `Redux` filter, giving a layer of data indirection and hidden magic.
-Because this determines whether the nodes exist *at all*, you can no longer use CSS animations to handle visual transitions, and you'll get a fair amount of DOM thrash and render thrash any time a very large list is rendered, quickly leading to yet another layer of indirection when someone needs to implement a windowing function.

 ```javascript
 import { connect } from 'react-redux'